sszokoly/socket_usage/README.md

 # socket_usage
-Provides a rough estimate of the total number of active tcp connections extracted from a pcap file provided as argument.
-It assumes the higher port numbers are the client side ephemeral ports and the lower ports are the services ports.
-Also it assumes whe RST is sent or received the socket is freed.
-It also does not care about the net.ipv4.tcp_fin_timeout parameter.
+This script attempts to give a rough estimate of the total number of active tcp connections extracted from a pcap file provided as argument.
+It assumes the higher port number is the client side ephemeral port and the lower port is the service port.
+Also it presumes that when a TCP packet with RST flag is sent or received the socket is freed on both sides.
+Furthermore it also does not care about the net.ipv4.tcp_fin_timeout parameter.
 It simply assumes the socket is closed when the 4-way-handshake is completed.

+## Example

 ```
 $ python socket_usage.py 1700_1710.pcap.pcapng